lukasthoms/git-todo-ios-0615-public/README.md

 git init
 ```

-This initializes the git repository.
+This initializes the git repository, or in other words, it creates a
+directory called ".git" which contains some stuff that git needs.

 If you run `ls -a`, which lists all
 files in the current directory including hidden files, you should see
 both "README.md" and a directory called ".git".
 The dot preceding the
-directory name tells your operating system that it is a hidden file, which is
+directory name tells your operating system that it is hidden, which is
 why you gave the "-a" option to ls.
 Everything that makes your git
 repository a git repository is in this directory!
 This means that if you
 were to delete the ".git" directory then this directory would not longer